lowRISC/opentitan/signing/README.md

 the keyset by telling bazel that you want to use a token.

-In the example below, we instruct bazel to use a NitroKey as the token and to sign with the key specified by the `rsa_key` attribute of the target (or the target's `exec_env`).
+In the example below, we instruct bazel to use a NitroKey as the token and to sign with the key specified by the `ecdsa_key` attribute of the target (or the target's `exec_env`).

 ```console